The same organization, new relations

 The view of the French

 The French, meanwhile, saw things differently.
-They thought Indigenous people should be subjected to them and obey their laws.
+They thought Indigenous Peoples should be subjected to them and obey their laws.
 They saw themselves as masters of the territory.
-But because they needed Indigenous people, either for the fur trade or to help protect the colony, they often had to make compromises.
+But they often had to make compromises because they needed Indigenous Peoples, for the fur trade and to help protect the colony.

-As a result, relations were sometimes strained between the domiciled Indigenous people and the French.
+As a result, relations were sometimes strained between Indigenous Peoples and the French.

 [Notes: The Tuscarora were accepted in 1722 as the Sixth Nation of the Iroquois Confederacy, or Haudenosaunee.]